 Orchestrator: Takes the composers music and creates a full score to be played by a live orchestra.

 Stems: Elements of the musical score.
 These are individual tracks from the musical mix.
 They can be one instrument, or more typically, a group of instruments (Strings, Brass, Winds, Percussion, etc.).
 Having individual elements help create a better mix for the film.

-Sound editor: mixes & synchronizes the SFX with the film.
+Sound editor: Mixes & synchronizes the dialogue, soundscape, Foley, and SFX with the film.

 Ed on Spotify:

 Ed Hartman, Soundtrack: The Blind Side.
 Ed Hartman scores percussive, orchestral, jazz, pop, rock, Latin, world and electronic music.
 Ed's music has been heard on television (HBO, NBC, ABC, CBS, MTV, Discovery, Green, TLC, WE, Travel, Women, Animal Planet, MSNBC) and in feature films, shorts commercials, documentaries and even a planetarium.